data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 will be dropped.
 * Upsert - records that match on Table Key will be updated.
 Records that do not match will be inserted.

-**Truncate Table**: Whether to truncate the output table before writing to it.
+**Truncate Table**: Whether or not to truncate the table before writing to it.
-* True - Will delete all rows in the table before writing to it.
-* False - Will append the new rows to the table.
+Should only be used with the Insert operation.

 **Table Key**: List of fields that determines relation between tables during Update and Upsert operations.